Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Limitations

 \section{Limitations}

-In this paper, we demonstrate the effectiveness of our framework on a representative large-scale classification dataset (e-SNLI), but there are many other NLP tasks, such as question answering and commonsense reasoning, the generalizability of our system on other NLP tasks remains unexplored.
-Another limitation is that this work proposed a data diversity-based AL selector design and we only benchmarked it with a traditional data diversity-based selector to demonstrate the usefulness of explanations.
-Prior literature have proposed other model probability-based designs for AL data selectors, which have not been evaluated in this paper.
+In this paper, we demonstrate the effectiveness of our framework on a representative large-scale classification dataset (e-SNLI), but there are many other NLP tasks, such as question answering and commonsense reasoning.
+The generalizability of our system on other NLP tasks remains unexplored.
+Another limitation is that this work proposed a data diversity-based AL selector design.
+We benchmark it with a traditional data diversity-based selector as well as a model probability-based design to demonstrate the usefulness of explanations.
+Prior literature has proposed other designs, such as ensemble approaches, which are not evaluated in this paper.